-Note: VLs are worth a total of 10 EC points that are not part of the 400-point course total.
-VL EC will be added to your overall course point total at the end of the semester.
+Note: VLs are worth a total of 10 EC points that is not part of the 400-point course total.
+VL extra credit will be added to your overall course point total at the end of the semester.

 Disputes/Challenges